Marcos-Fernando/AnnoTEP/README.md

 **Step 4.** Click on the link http://127.0.0.1:5000/ or copy and paste it into your browser to access the platform and start testing it.
 <br>

-# Running the platform without a home server interface via github
+# Running the platform with bash interface via github
 - This mode is entirely command-line based, so there's no need to create a development environment.
 Make sure you have done the [environment setup](#organizing-theenvironment) before proceeding.
+- Go to the ``bash-interface`` folder

 **Step 1.** Go to the "local" folder and run the ``run_annotep.py`` script by typing the following command:
 ```sh